mjg123/mjg123.github.io/_posts/2018-02-08-How-to-support-new-starters.md

     + Send out a day 1 itinerary.
 What time to arrive?
 What to bring?
 	+ If multiple new starters are starting together (eg intern groups) connect them with each other
   - **Day 1**
     + Is physically present when the new starter arrives.
-If not possible due to travel/illness/vacation/etc, has delegated all day 1 activities cleanly.
+If not possible due to travel/illness/vacation/etc, has delegated all day 1 activities cleanly
 	+ Introduce to other supporters (social buddy etc)
     + Inform if anything important is happening today (visitors, all-hands, etc)
     + Tour of the office.
-Fire escapes.
+Fire escapes
-	+ Knows which team the starter will join initially.
+	+ Knows which team the starter will join initially
   - **Week 1**
     + Explain what projects are happening in the office.
-Both the technical teams and the university/startup outreach teams.
+Both the technical teams and the university/startup outreach teams
   - **First month**
     + Frequent 1-1s
 	+ Up to this point, new starters should not have had to care about politics/deadlines/other corporate stuff.
-Start to introduce it now.
+Start to introduce it now
-	+ Start to widen their network outside of co-located teams.
+	+ Start to widen their network outside of co-located teams
 	+ Training/learning needs identified.
-Show O'Reilly bookshelf, find external courses/MOOCs if desired.
+Show O'Reilly bookshelf, find external courses/MOOCs if desired
   - **First year**
     + Weekly 1-1s
 	+ They have worked on several different teams
-    + Ensure increasing levels of responsibility/autonomy/independence/trust.
+    + Ensure increasing levels of responsibility/autonomy/independence/trust
 	+ Ask if they can join the hiring/interviewing teams
 	+ Get involved with meetups/conference speaker/uni visits (if wanted)
 	+ Progressive targets & encourage setting of own targets
 	+ Broad understanding of several work areas.
-Contributions to a subset of that.
+Contributions to a subset of that
     + Starter still works here.
-Or, if it's genuinely not working out, make sure there is a clear shared understanding of why not and possibly help with further career goals outside of our company.
+Or, if it's genuinely not working out, make sure there is a clear shared understanding of why not and possibly help with further career goals outside of our company

 ### HR/Admin team